patchew-project/qemu/docs/system/virtio-net-failover.rst

   is only for pairing the devices within QEMU.
 The guest kernel module net_failover will match devices with identical MAC addresses.

+  For legacy guests (including bios/EUFI) not supporting VIRTIO_NET_F_STANDBY, two options exist:

+  1. if failover-legacy-mac has not been configured (default) only the standby virtio-net device is visible to the guest

+  2. if failover-legacy-mac has been configured, virtio and vfio devices will be presented to guest as two NIC devices, with virtio using the failover-legacy-mac address.

 Hotplug
 -------